What is Purchasing Power Parity?

 Purchasing Power Parity (PPP) is a way of measuring economic variables across different countries so that exchange rate variations do not distort cost comparisons.
 The concept of purchasing power parity allows one to estimate what the exchange rate between two currencies would have to be to equate the purchasing power of the two currencies.

 Why use Purchasing Power Parity?

 By default, prices in the Regionally Adjusted Pricing table are calculated based on the Purchasing Power Parity.
-This is to ensure the per minute price of a title remains relatively the same across multiple countries and currencies.
+This is to ensure the commercial license price of a title remains relatively the same across multiple countries and currencies.

 We are using PPP to help your content reach a wider audience and to encourage operators across the world to try out your content.